UK extends truck driver visa program as fuel crisis persists

 “This isn’t going to be the major panacea,” he said.
 “It’s a large help, but in terms of the volume, they are not going to be able to carry that much.”

-In an attempt to stave off a shortage of Christmas turkeys, the government also announced that a total of 5,500 foreign poultry workers will be allowed into the U.K. from late October and to stay until the end of the year.
+In an attempt to stave off a shortage of Christmas turkeys, the government also announced that 5,500 foreign poultry workers will be allowed into the U.K. beginning in late October and can stay until the end of the year.

 Johnson’s pro-Brexit government is keen to downplay talk that the driver shortage is a result of Britain’s departure from the European Union.

 The coronavirus pandemic has exacerbated the problem, prompting thousands of EU drivers to return to their home countries.
-The U.K.’s series of lockdowns also led to difficulties in training and testing new domestic drivers to replace those who left.
+The U.K.’s tough lockdowns also led to difficulties in training and testing new domestic drivers to replace those who left.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.